akka/akka/akka-docs/rst/general/addressing.rst

 depending on the configuration of the actor system:

 - Purely local actor references are used by actor systems which are not configured to support networking functions.
-These actor references cannot ever be sent across a network connection while retaining their functionality.
+These actor references will not function if sent across a network connection to a remote JVM.
 - Local actor references when remoting is enabled are used by actor systems which support networking functions for those references which represent actors within the same JVM.
-In order to be recognizable also when sent to other network nodes, these references include protocol and remote addressing information.
+In order to also be reachable when sent to other network nodes, these references include protocol and remote addressing information.
 - There is a subtype of local actor references which is used for routers (i.e.